vbookshelf/Chat-with-a-Gemini-powered-AI-Influencer/README.md

 # Chat with a Gemini powered AI Influencer

 A simple python Jupyter notebook workflow to simulate a chat with an AI Healthcare Influencer named Molly.
 Molly specializes in mental health for high stress professions.
-She is chatting wih a fireman named Jack.
+She is chatting wih a fireman named Jack (you, the user).

 - The LLM is Google Gemini Flash.
 - The LLM can run Google searches via function calling.